How to Measure, Plan, and Build a Data-Driven Organization

-The call to build a data-driven organization is as loud as ever.
-But how do you do so in a, well, data-driven way?
+The call to build a data-driven organization is as loud as ever, but how do you do so in a data-driven way?
 Where are you on your journey, and what gaps do you have?
 What actions should you prioritize to scale the use of data and build a Data Culture?
 Those are just some of the BIG questions for which the publicly-available Tableau Blueprint Assessment provides very practical answers.

-The Tableau Blueprint Assessment is based on Data Culture research and Tableau Blueprint—a mashup of analytics best practices and the expertise of thousands of customers, curated to help our customers turn repeatable processes into core capabilities.
+The United Nations World Food Programme, Red Hat, JPMorgan Chase, Nissan, F5, and more have turned to Tableau Blueprint for holsitic guidance on how to bring together people, processes, and technology to drive outcomes through the use of data.
+The Tableau Blueprint Assessment is based on Data Culture research and Tableau Blueprint—a mashup of analytics best practices and the expertise of thousands of customers, curated to help Tableau customers turn repeatable processes into core capabilities.
 The assessment measures your organization’s current maturity and provides a detailed plan to help you navigate the journey to becoming a data-driven organization.
-With questions, answers, and recommendations specific to you—whether you’re a Chief Data Officer, Director of Analytics, Line-of-Business Leader, Tableau Server Administrator, Community Leader, or other stakeholder—the assessment features paths personalized by role to ensure holistic success.
+With questions, answers, and recommendations specific to you—whether you’re a Chief Data Officer, Director of Analytics, Line-of-Business Leader, Tableau Server Administrator, Community Leader, or other stakeholder—the assessment features paths personalized by role to guide holistic success.

-And did I mention that the assessment—along with all 250 pages of the Tableau Blueprint best practices—are free?
+And did I mention that the assessment—along with all the resources in the Tableau Blueprint —only takes minutes to complete and is available for free?

 Use the Tableau Blueprint Assessment to measure, plan, and build a data-driven organization.